ibm-cloud-docs/vmwaresolutions/vsphere/vs_removingservers.md

 {{site.data.keyword.attribute-definition-list}}

-# Deleting ESXi servers from VMware vSphere instances
+# Deleting ESXi servers from Flexible instances
 {: #vs_removingservers}

-You can contract the capacity of your VMware vSphere® instance according to your business needs by deleting VMware ESXi™ servers.
+You can contract the capacity of your {{site.data.keyword.vcf-flex}} instance according to your business needs by deleting VMware ESXi™ servers.

-## Before you delete ESXi servers from VMware vSphere instances
+## Before you delete ESXi servers from Flexible instances
 {: #vs_removingservers-prereq}

 Before you delete ESXi servers, ensure that you remove your workloads from these servers:
-1. First, place the ESXi servers to delete in maintenance mode and migrate the VMs running on them manually using the VMware vSphere Web Client.
+1. First, place the ESXi servers to delete in maintenance mode and migrate the VMs running on them manually using the VMware vSphere® Web Client.
 2. After that, delete the ESXi servers by using the VMware Solutions console.

-## Procedure to delete ESXi servers from VMware vSphere instances
+## Procedure to delete ESXi servers from Flexible instances
 {: #vs_removingservers-procedure}

-1. From the {{site.data.keyword.vmwaresolutions_full}} console, click **Resources > VMware vSphere** from the left navigation pane.
+1. From the {{site.data.keyword.vmwaresolutions_full}} console, click **Resources > {{site.data.keyword.vcf-classic-short}}** from the left navigation pane.
-2. In the **VMware vSphere** table, click the instance for which you want to contract capacity.
+2. In the **{{site.data.keyword.vcf-classic}}** table, click the instance for which you want to contract capacity.
 3. Click the **Infrastructure** tab.
 4. In the **ESXi servers** section, select the servers that you want to delete and click **Delete**.
 5. Click **Delete** in the **Delete ESXi server** window.

-## Results after you delete ESXi servers from VMware vSphere instances
+## Results after you delete ESXi servers from Flexible instances
 {: #vs_removingservers-results}

 1. You might experience a slight delay on the console, while the instance status changes from **Available** to **Modifying**.
 Allow the operation to complete before you make more changes to the instance.